gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 # Normalization

+DESeq2 normalization uses a ‘median of ratios’ method of normalization.
+This method adjusts the raw counts for library size and is resistant to large numbers of differentially expressed genes.

 ### Preparing the data for DESeq2

 The data needs to be in a specific format to be accepted as an input to DESeq2.
 This requires the sample names in the